 Leo has appeared as Leader/Concertmaster and often Director of many world-renowned orchestras in over 60 countries world-wide.
 These include The London Philharmonic, The Hallé Orchestra, The Bournemouth Symphony Orchestra, The BBC National Orchestra of Wales, BBC Scottish Symphony Orchestra, BBC Philharmonic and The Ulster Orchestra, The Scottish Chamber Orchestra, East of England Orchestra, The Premiere Ensemble and The London Bach Orchestra, The Chamber Orchestra of Europe, Bergen Philharmonic, Stavanger Symphony Orchestra, Tenerife Symphony Orchestra, Orquestra Sinfónica Portuguesa, Orchestra Teatro Lirico di Cagliari, Heidelberg Kammerorchester, Nieuw Sinfonietta Amsterdam, The Hong Kong Philharmonic, The City Chamber Orchestra of Hong Kong, the Sichuan Symphony Orchestra (Chengdu), The Bangkok Symphony Orchestra, Pro Musica Bangkok and The National Symphony Orchestra of South Africa.

 In 2003, Leo was invited to conduct the Thailand premiere of Benjamin Britten's opera 'The Turn of the Screw' at the Thailand Cultural Centre.
 The opening night was graced with the attendance of H.R.H.
 Princess Galyani Vadhana, and also present was the then director of the Bayreuth Festspiele, Wolfgang Wagner.
-Subsequent to this much acclaimed debut, Leo has been performing regularly with The Bangkok Symphony Orchestra, The Thailand Philharmonic, The Siam Philharmonic, The Siam Chamber Orchestra, The Bangkok Wind Ensemble and, most recently, The Galyani Vadhana Institute Orchestra, of which, in 2011, he was appointed Principal Guest Conductor.
-Leo has also appeared with the Symphony Orchestra of India in Mumbai, the Chamber Music Society of Colombo, the Philippine Philharmonic Orchestra and has trained orchestras in Australia, New Zealand, Hong Kong, Taiwan and Singapore.
+Subsequent to this much acclaimed debut, Leo has been performing regularly with The Bangkok Symphony Orchestra, The Thailand Philharmonic, The Siam Philharmonic, The Siam Chamber Orchestra, The Bangkok Wind Ensemble, Pro Musica Bangkok and The Galyani Vadhana Institute Orchestra.
+Leo has also appeared with the Symphony Orchestra of India in Mumbai, the Chamber Music Society of Colombo, the Philippine Philharmonic Orchestra and has trained orchestras in the UK, Australia, New Zealand, Hong Kong, Taiwan and Singapore.

-Much in demand as a violin teacher and chamber music coach, Leo has given lessons and conducted master classes at The Royal Academy of Music, The Guildhall School, Chetham's School of Music, Silpakorn University, Bangkok, Princeton University, USA, the Academy of Performing Arts in Hong Kong, Sangokan Concert Hall (Toyotashi) Japan, the Universities of Auckland, Canterbury (Christchurch) and Otago (Dunedin) in New Zealand, for the Chamber Music Society of Colombo in Sri Lanka, and at the Yehudi Menuhin School.
+Much in demand as a violin teacher and chamber music coach, Leo has given lessons and conducted master classes at The Royal Academy of Music, The Guildhall School, Chetham's School of Music, The Yehudi Menuhin School, Silpakorn University, Bangkok, Princeton University, USA, the Academy of Performing Arts in Hong Kong, Sangokan Concert Hall (Toyotashi) Japan, the Universities of Auckland, Canterbury (Christchurch) and Otago (Dunedin) in New Zealand, and the Chamber Music Society of Colombo in Sri Lanka.
 He has also been Artist in Residence at the Sydney Conservatorium, Australia, and the Nanyang Academy of Fine Arts, Singapore, and adjudicated competitions in Hong Kong, Indonesia and Thailand.

-'Leo has been based in Bangkok for the last 15 years during which time I have greatly enjoyed working closely with him in his many capacities as conductor, teacher, player and chamber music guru.
+'Leo has been based in Bangkok for the best part of two decades, during which time I have greatly enjoyed working closely with him in his many capacities as conductor, teacher, player and chamber music guru.
 Leo’s contribution to music-making in Thailand has been immense, and his dedication and commitment, particularly towards our younger string players in the areas of both technique and musical style, has without doubt improved standards throughout an entire generation.'